How to whittle a bear

 Carving bears out of wood is one of the more difficult tasks an aspiring woodworker can undertake.
-It is also one that can be truly satisfying, both in the process of creation and in the end result.
+It can also be genuinely satisfying, both in the process of creation and in the result.
 Let us look at some tricks and tips to get you started on the right foot.

 Types of Wood to use